Dandariene/Dandariene/README.md

 -I live in 🇧🇷 <br>
 -I'm a student of Sistems Analysis and Development :computer:<br>
--I like to read :open_book: , travel :beach_umbrella:  love technology. :woman_technologist:<br>
+-I like to read :open_book: , travel :beach_umbrella:  and technology. :woman_technologist:<br>
 -I study front end development and my goal is to becomean excellent professional in the field.